rianoc/MQTT_blog/README.md

 {% endif %}
 ```

-Rather than daily 86k updates resulting in 344k sensor values being stored in our database this small changes reduced those to ...
+Rather than daily 86k updates resulting in 344k sensor values being stored in our database this small changes reduced those to 6k updates delivering 6.5k sensor values.
+Reducing updates by 93% and stored values by 98%!

 ## Home Assistant UI